A light passenger, Víctor Bermúdez

 Sometimes it might be useful to create a discourse about your field and your topic, even if it’s partial.
 Be ready to talk about your subject for six hours, for twenty minutes and for 60 seconds, but only when they ask you to.
 People will say thanks.
 And have fun with it: we can see the joy in researcher’s eyes.
 And we want to.

 - The last words: Now tell the readers what must be stated once!
 Tell me anything what comes to your mind.

 I like jumping among places.
 And I think it’s a good attitude for researchers to develop.
-I moved to Germany nine months ago, which means that a lot of my energy at the moment is focused on loading the adaptation processes as if it was a very long software installation waiting.
-I’m originally from the north of Mexico, having been born in a very peculiar desert called Mexicali, but I’ve lived in Spain for the last 12 years, first in Salamanca, which is a city made of amber, and then in San Sebastian, where I learned how to surf wind.
+I moved to Germany nine months ago, which means that a lot of my energy at the moment is focused on loading the adaptation process as if it was a very long software installation waiting.
+I’m originally from the north of Mexico, having been born in a very peculiar desert called Mexicali, but I’ve lived in Spain for the last 12 years, first in Salamanca, which is a city made of amber, and then in San Sebastian, where I learnt how to surf wind.
 Meanwhile, I also lived in Paris and Montreal, where I got some training on grey weather.
 Now I’m in Kiel, and I’m still familiarising with the local humour, but I’m optimistic about my improvements.
-I really think research enriches when you move around and learn from different people, places, and perspectives, and what it gives you is both knowledge and personal experience.
+I really think research enriches when you move around and learn from different people, places and perspectives, and what it gives you is both knowledge and personal experience.
 So, I guess I’m a light passenger.